EB-CDPHE/Data-requests/28.CDC case counts/README.md

 ![CaseCountsAfter](Images/Case_counts_end.png)

-The Colorado_dates dataset that contains daily totals for cases and deaths by status is read again date and cummulative totals are added to the dataset and daily changes are calculated.
-Labels are defined to match the 12 column headers in the template spreadsheet.
+The Colorado_dates dataset that contains daily totals for cases and deaths by status is read again.
+Date and cummulative totals are added to the dataset and daily changes are calculated.
+Labels are defined to match the 12 column headers in the template spreadsheet and a retain statement is used to order the variables according to the order of the Excel workbook columns.

 #
 ## Findings